stephan83/redux-smart-action/README.md

 the state will not update and the subscribers won't be notified.
 This is a nice feature but can be a little expensive.

-On the other hand, if `branch` is `false`, a strict equality is used to compare the previous state to the next state.
+On the other hand, if `deepEquasl` is `false`, a strict equality is used to compare the previous state to the next state.
 This is must faster, but subscribers can be notified even if the final state is the same as the original.

 ## Middleware